 Most of the transactions happen via direct imbursement by cash between business and a client.
 On the other hand, B2B deals depend largely on credit payments.
-The process is accomplish via a special software: the payment gateway.
-It requires shopper`s identification through credit card number and one to one password.
+The process is accomplished via a special software: the payment gateway.
+It requires shopper`s identification through the credit card number and one to one password.
 After proper authentication, the deal gets through.

 Effective shipment of Product or a Service